it's pain. that's all it ever is.

 A daily ritual—what was once something you hardly ever did, you now found yourself not able to live without.

-Reading, taking in each word like oxygen, glued to your phone, engrossed in world's you could never quite grasp yourself.
+Reading, taking in each word like oxygen, glued to your phone, engrossed in words you could never quite grasp yourself.

 And then, she was just there.